adrianoc/BlogCode/StructCtors/7 - Required/Part 7 - RequiredWillNotSaveYourJob.en.md

 The history of the current post is a little bit embarrassing.

-During the process of defining the topics I'd cover I've learned about a C# 11 feature called [`required members`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/required) which I naively though could be used to flag these scenarios so I planned to add a post showing how to achieve that; however during investigation/drafting[^1] the content for the post, I've realized that that was not one of the goals of this feature and that there were multiple corner cases in which no warning would be emitted even though no constructor would be invoked[^2].
+During the process of defining the topics I'd cover I've learned about a C# 11 feature called [`required members`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/required) which I naively though could be used to flag these scenarios so I planned to add a post showing how to achieve that; however during investigation/drafting[^1] the content, I've realized that that was not one of the goals of this feature and that there were multiple corner cases in which no warning would be emitted even though no constructor would be invoked[^2].

 The main idea would be to to mark all members (field/properties) that would be initialized in the constructors as `required` and add the [`SetsRequiredMembers`](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.requiredmemberattribute?view=net-8.0) attribute to these constructors in such a way that in cases where no constructors (decorated with `SetRequiredMembersAttribute`) were to be invoked the compiler would emit a warning/error due to the non-initialization of such members.